SebastianCielma/Scraper/README.md

     - **Authentication**:
       - Basic authentication is required for accessing the endpoints.
 Use the username and password provided in the application.

+## Documentation:

+- For detailed documentation, including code structure, classes, and functions, refer to the code comments and docstrings in the source files.

 ## Testing: